 An Overview of Free Downloadable Maze Books

 From the time I started this website I have tried to create books to pull together Maze Collections for people who love to solve mazes.
 I also have done some monthly themes of different maze types that naturally made for a good book.
 As I made the books I enjoyed the challenge of creating meaningful content that was both cohesive and engaging, I also got to practice making books and book covers.
-The more I made the better I got.
-Good enough to make books for Amazon.
+The more books I made the better I got.
+Good enough to make books for Amazon (I am now up to 8 different books on Amazon if you are looking for a gift).
 But that is not what today is about.
-Today is about the 11 Maze books you can download here on the website.
-Plus 6 Additional monthly collections I made into books for a total of 17 free downloadable books on the site !!!
-This means if you download them all there are 646 different mazes available just from the books below (plus 151 word puzzles) !
+Today is about the 28 Maze books you can download here on the website in the Free Printable Book Section.
+If you download them all there are over 1000 different mazes available just from the books below (plus 151 word puzzles) !

 My first book was made for Kids, My Alphabet Maze Book.
 It is a book of each letter of the alphabet plus the numbers 0-9.
 Each page has the letter/number as a maze and an example of a word that starts with the letter mazed or a number of items mazed for the number pages.
 Plus each letter has a space to practice writing it.
 So each page has multiple uses !!
-Check out the example page for the Letter H Maze.
+Check out the example page for the Letter H Maze below.
+This book can be used in color or black and white.

 My Alphabet Maze Book Cover